Approximate and Robust Bounded Job Start Scheduling for Royal Mail Delivery Offices: Dealing with Uncertainty

-Similary to \cite{Letsios2018}, computing a schedule of minimal characteristic value in stage 1 enables more efficient two-stage BJSP solving under uncertainty.
-Because the job start times are not modified in stage 2, if a minimal of machines is used in the initial schedule $\mathcal{S}$, many new job starts may occur after uncertainty realization due to job delays.
-So, the number of machines might be high in the final solution $\tilde{\mathcal{S}}$.
-On the other hand, if a large number of machines is used in the stage 1 schedule $\mathcal{S}$, a small number of new job overlaps may occur in the stage 2 schedule $\tilde{\mathcal{S}}$, but the final solution number of machines is already high.
-Minimizing $W(\mathcal{S})=\sum_{j\in\mathcal{J}}w_j(\mathcal{S})$ lexicographically minimizes the sum of job completion times and produces robust schedules in terms of minimizing makespan \cite{Letsios2018}.
-Minimizing the characteristic value generates a robust schedule with small machine augmentation if the parameter $\theta$ is carefully selected.
+where $\theta>0$ is a parameter specifying the relevant importance between $V(\mathcal{S})$ and $W(\mathcal{S})$.
+Section~\ref{Section:Numerical_Results} selects the $\theta$ value empirically.
 A schedule of minimal characteristic value can be computed with integer programming formulation (\ref{Eq:LexOpt_Model}).
 Variable $v$ corresponds to the number of machines and parameter $w_{j,t}=2^t$ is the weight of job $j$ if it completes at time slot $t$. {\allowdisplaybreaks }

 Expression (\ref{Eq:LO_Objective}) minimizes the characteristic value.
 Constraints (\ref{Eq:LO_Machines}) limit the active machines to the total number of machines.
-Constraints (\ref{Eq:LO_Deadline}) force all jobs to complete before the deadline.
+Constraints (\ref{Eq:LO_Deadline}) force all jobs to complete before the makespan $D$.
 Constraints (\ref{Eq:LO_Vehicles_Count}) ensure that at most $v$ machines are used at each time slot $t$.
 Constraints (\ref{Eq:LO_Itinerary_Assignment}) require that each job $j$ is scheduled.
 Constraints (\ref{Eq:LO_Throughput}) express the BJSP constraint.

-Numerical instabilities create tractability issues for Integer Program (\ref{Eq:LexOpt_Model}).
-We circumvent this issue by reducing the number of lexicographic objectives.
-To avoid many lexicographic objectives, round the completion times.
+Large exponents provoke numerical issues when solving Integer Program (\ref{Eq:LexOpt_Model}).
+To circumvent this issue, we reduce the number of objectives in the underlying lexicographic optimization problem by rounding job completion times.
 In particular, we divide the time horizon into a set of $\ell$ time periods.
-We set itinerary weights $w_j=2^q$ if job $j$ completes at time period $\ell$.
-If solution $S$ minimizes $\sum_{j\in \mathcal{J}}w_j$, then it (approximately) lexicographically minimizes the job completion times.
+A job $j$ completing at time period $q=1,\ldots,\ell$ has weight $w_j=2^q$.
+By minimizing $\sum_{j\in \mathcal{J}}w_j$, we compute near-lexicographically optimal schedules.